 In 1954, Kalervo Oberg, a Canadian anthropologist, first defined the term “culture shock.”
 Here are its four phases and how each may impact international students:

-Adjustment phase: In this stage, international students begin to understand and accept the cultural differences they are experiencing, and things start to feel normal.
+In this stage, international students begin to accept the cultural differences they are experiencing, and things start to feel normal.
+You begin to feel comfortable with your routine and lifestyle and have overcome the challenges brought on by culture shock in America.

 Remember, these are phases and one might not lead to the next.
 For many international students, it may take a few crisis phases before reaching the adjustment phase.